chinthakaak/soap-request-builder/README.md

     3. ant
     4. java
-2. Download soapui 5.0 and unzip to a tempory folder.
+2. Download soapui 5.0 and unzip to a tempory folder. e.g. /tmp/soapui/
-3. Pull the master branch of the soap-ui-builder software from github to a local folder. e.g. p
+3. Pull the master branch of the soap-ui-builder software from github to a local folder. e.g. /home/srbuser/soap-ui-builder/
-4. Copy all jar files from the soapui/lib folder to
+4. Copy all soapui library jar files from the /tmp/soapui/lib folder to /home/srbuser/soap-ui-builder/lib folder
+5. Copy soapui executable jar file from /tmp/soapui/soapui.jar to /home/srbuser/soap-ui-builder/lib folder
+6.
 3.